Timinator2000/Algorithm_X/02 - exact_cover/02 - mrs knuth.md

 # Example Test Case

-To make the this a bit more concrete, let’s look at the example test case input:
+To make this a bit more concrete, let’s look at the example test case input:

 ```text
 M Tu W Th 2 3 4 F